Nilzfar/Metavatar/README.md

-# Meta Avatar and Photon Unity Integration
+# Meta Avatar Networking
+## Overview

 This project integrates Meta Avatars and the new Meta SDK, all in one, with Photon Unity for real-time interaction.
-The project is built using Unity version 2022.3.30.

-## Overview

-This project demonstrates the use of Meta Avatars and the Meta SDK to create a VR environment with real-time interactions powered by Photon Unity.
 Users can create and interact with avatars in a shared virtual space.

 ## Requirements